philculling/team_profile_generator/README.md

 In the development of the app, I ran tests using "npm run test" after adapting the files Employee.js, Engineer.js, Intern.js and Manager.js Once these had passed I took a screenshot to show that this had been achieved.
 The screenshot is here:
 ![Screenshot](./team_profile_generator_screenshot.png)

-Once the user has completed answering all the questions, the team.html file is automatically generated.
+Once the user has completed answering all the questions, the team.html file is automatically generated within the output folder.

 ## License
 I selected the MIT license for this app.